 Options for implementing user credentials are Single Sign-On (SSO), OAuth and OpenID Connect as well as JSON Web Tokens (JWT).

-The SSOs process enables users to log in to multiple applications with a single data record.
+The SSO process enables users to log in to multiple applications with a single data record.
 The advantages are improved efficiency of the login processes and a reduced risk of password leaks.
 This is complemented by centralized administration of user management.

 OAuth is a special authorization protocol that allows access to defined IT resources.
 The method allows effective authentication processes without the risk of exposing user data.

 OpenID Connect is based on the OAuth method as a foundation and adds further authentication options.
 This makes it possible to implement well-secured, delegated access management for web applications.
+For a detailed comparison of authentication protocols, see our SAML vs. OIDC guide.

 JWT is a compact token format that securely transmits authentication information between two or more parties.